dlc2action

 project.plot_episodes(['episode_1', 'episode_2'], metrics=['accuracy'])

-And this will plot training and validation recall curves for episode_3
+And this will plot training and validation recall curves for episode_3.

 project.plot_episodes(['episode_3'], metrics=['recall'], modes=['train', 'val'])